-Roads impacted by flooding in north central Pennsylvania
+Roads impacted by flooding in North Central Pennsylvania

 •Route 3010 (Steckermill Road) between Mowery Road and Route 3003 (Narehood Road) in Liberty Township.

-•Route 4004 (Bush Road) between Route 54 (Continental Boulevard) and Fairview Road in Derry Township.
+•Route 3003 (Narehood Road) between Route 3012 (Mexico Road) and Jackson Road in Liberty Township.

 Tioga